Nina Recipes: Mürbeteig, also called "1-2-3-Teig" (1-2-3-Dough) - German Shortcrust Pastry Recipe

 7. Wrap the dough in foil and keep it in the fridge overnight or for a minimum of 1 hour.

 8. If you want to use the dough right away, you can use powdered sugar instead of caster sugar.
-It is however recommended to keep the dough minimum of half an hour in the fridge so that the ingredients properly combine and it’s easier to roll.
+It is however, recommended to keep the dough minimum of half an hour in the fridge so that the ingredients properly combine and it’s easier to roll.

 From this Matcha Nut Shortcrust Pastry Recipe (Matchanussmürbeteig) you can make delicious cookies like Matcha Kipferl – German Green Tea Crescent Cookies, a modern interpretation of the traditional Vanillekipferl, with a Japanese inspired touch.